Kaoru2023/IT5016D-Research-Repository/Software Development Project/README.md

 ## How to Use the System
 Enter an option from the Help desk Ticketing System Menu:

 "Option 1: Submit New Ticket": Choose this option to request assistance.
 Provide your staffID, name, contact email, and description of the isssue.
 If you need password change, enter "Password Change" in the description.
 A New Password will be generated.
-After submitting a new ticket, a ticket number will be assigned.
+After submitting a new ticket, a ticket number will be assigned and ticket statistics will be displayed.

 "Option 2: Show All Tickets": Display a list of all tickets with information, including staff ID, creator’s name, contact email address, description of issue, response, and ticket status.